ivanbgd/stock-trading-cli-with-async-streams/README.md

 - We also implemented the Actor Model.
 It uses message passing between actors.
 - Working with *chunks* of data instead of with individual pieces of data improves performance.
     - Not all chunk sizes perform the same, so we need to find a sweet spot - an optimal chunk size.
+- It probably helps even more so in a distributed setting (a distributed network of nodes) to send larger messages, than smaller ones, in both ways, which means to work with chunks instead of individual symbols.
+- We couldn't measure execution time properly in case of asynchronous code.

 TODO:     - This proved to be the fastest solution for this concrete problem.